This post may contain affiliate sales links. Please see my full disclosure policy for details

 - Sour cream substitute: You can use yogurt or Greek yogurt

-- Storing a frosted cake: This cake is best stored at room temperature in an airtight container such as a cake carrier (affiliate).
-If you live in a hot or humid environment, store in an airtight container in the refrigerator, and serve at room temperature
+- Storing a frosted cake: This cake is best stored at room temperature in an airtight container such as a cake carrier.
+If you live in a hot or humid environment, store it in an airtight container in the refrigerator, and serve it at room temperature

-- Alternative pan sizes: You can bake this in a 9×13 inch pan and bake for approximately 24-30 minutes.
+- Alternative pan sizes: You can bake this in a 9×13-inch pan and bake for approximately 24-30 minutes.
+Reduce the frosting in half.

 Can I replace the chocolate for cocoa powder?